YCAMInterlab/GRPContractForm/MANUAL_English.md

 > When the Researcher is exempted taxes in a foreign countries, the Researcher shall provide the Host with data or documents required for tax exemption procedures at least one month prior to the Researcher's entrance into [country where the Joint Research Facility is located].
 >
 > (5) Cooperation for PR/report concerning
-> The Researcher shall provide the Host with materials such as profile, photograph(s), text(s), work documentation (video), printed matter, and others to be used for PR/report concerning the Work, and allows the Host to use such data free of charge when deemed necessary.
+> The Researcher shall provide the Host with materials such as profile, photograph(s), text(s), work documentation (video)(s), printed matters, and others to be used for PR/report concerning the Work, and allows the Host to use such data free of charge when deemed necessary.
 >
 > (6) Compliance with Laws and Regulations
 > During the Researcher’s stay in [country where the Joint Research Facility is located], the Researcher shall obey the rules of Joint Research Facility, law of [country where the Joint Research Facility is located] and public policy.
 In the case of fire or other accident caused by intention, negligence or a breach of contract by the Researcher, the Researcher shall assume full responsibility.